Health care system in Japan: Cost

-In 2008, Japan spent about 8.2% of the nation's gross domestic product (GDP), or US$2,859.7 per capita, on health, ranking 20th among Organization for Economic Cooperation and Development (OECD) countries.
-The share of gross domestic products was same as the average of OECD states in 2008.
+In 2008, Japan spent about 8.2% of the nation's gross domestic product (GDP), or US$2,859.7 or 405,737.84 Yen per capita, on health, ranking 20th among the Organization for Economic Cooperation and Development (OECD) countries.
+The share of gross domestic product was the same as the average of OECD states in 2008.
 According to 2018 data, share of gross domestic products rose to 10.9% of GDP, overtaking the OECD average of 8.8%.

-The government has controlled cost over decades using the national uniform fee schedule for reimbursement.
+The government has controlled costs over decades using the national uniform fee schedule for reimbursement.
 The government is also able to reduce fees when the economy stagnates.
 In the 1980s, health care spending was rapidly increasing as was the case with many industrialized nations.
 While some countries like the U.S. allowed costs to rise, Japan tightly regulated the health industry to rein in costs.
 Fees for all health care services are set every two years by negotiations between the health ministry and physicians.
 The negotiations determine the fee for every medical procedure and medication, and fees are identical across the country.
 If physicians attempt to game the system by ordering more procedures to generate income, the government may lower the fees for those procedures at the next round of fee setting.
 This was the case when the fee for an MRI was lowered by 35% in 2002 by the government.
-Thus, as of 2009, in the U.S. an MRI of the neck region could cost $1,500, but in Japan it cost US$98.
+Thus, as of 2009, in the U.S. an MRI of the neck region could cost $1,500, but in Japan, it cost US$98.

 Once a patient's monthly copayment reaches a cap, no further copayment is required.
 The threshold for the monthly copayment amount is tiered into three levels according to income and age.

-In order to cut costs, Japan uses generic drugs.
-As of 2010, Japan had a goal of adding more drugs to the nations National Health Insurance listing.
-Age related conditions remain one of the biggest concerns.
+To cut costs, Japan uses generic drugs.
+As of 2010, Japan had a goal of adding more drugs to the nation's National Health Insurance listing.
+Age-related conditions remain one of the biggest concerns.
 Pharmaceutical companies focus on marketing and research toward that part of the population.